A classical proof that the algebraic homotopy class of a rational function is the residue pairing: Connection with work of Eisenbud--Levine and Khimshiashvili

-The equality $\deg_{0}^{\bbA^1}(F) = w(\beta_0)$ answers a question of Eisenbud for polynomial maps of $1$ variable.
-Eisenbud, in a survey article on his work with Levine, observed that $w(\beta_0)$ is defined for a polynomial map $f \colon \bbA^{n}_{k} \to \bbA^{n}_{k}$ with an isolated zero at the origin when $k$ is an arbitrary field of odd characteristic.
-He then proposed $w(\beta_0)$ as the definition of the degree, and asked if this degree has an interpretation or usefulness, say in cohomology theory \cite[Some remaining questions (3)]{eisenbud78}.
+Equality \eqref{Eqn: LocalCazanave} answers a question of Eisenbud for polynomial maps of $1$ variable.
+Eisenbud, in a survey article on his work with Levine, observed that $\beta_0(\operatorname{Res}_{0})$ is defined for a polynomial map $f \colon \bbA^{n}_{k} \to \bbA^{n}_{k}$ with an isolated zero at the origin when $k$ is an arbitrary field of odd characteristic.
+He then proposed $\beta_0$ as the definition of the degree and asked if this degree has an interpretation or usefulness, say in cohomology theory \cite[Some remaining questions (3)]{eisenbud78}.

-In this paper we have shown that $w(\beta_0)$ is the local degree in $\bbA^1$-homotopy theory when $f$ is a polynomial map of $1$ variable.
-In the companion paper \cite{wickelgren15}, the present authors answer Eisenbud's question in full generality: For a polynomial map $f \colon \bbA^{n}_{k} \to \bbA^{n}_{k}$ with an isolated zero at the origin, we have
+In this paper we have shown that, in odd characteristic, the stable isomorphism class of $\beta_0(\operatorname{Res}_{0})$ is the local degree in $\bbA^1$-homotopy theory when $f$ is a polynomial map of $1$ variable.
+In the companion paper \cite{wickelgren16}, the present authors answer Eisenbud's question in full generality: the main theorem of that paper (Theorem~\ref{Thm: CompanionMainTheorem}) states that \eqref{Eqn: LocalCazanave} remains valid when $f/g$ is replaced by a polynomial map $f \colon \bbA^{n}_{k} \to \bbA^{n}_{k}$ in any number of variables that has an isolated zero at the origin.